Log Periodic Antenna / Aerial

 The log periodic antenna is used in a number of applications where a wide bandwidth is required along with directivity and a modest level of gain.
-It is sometimes used on the HF portion of the spectrum where operation is required on a number of frequencies to enable communication to be maintained.
-It is also used at VHF and UHF for a variety of applications, including some uses as a television antenna.
+There are several areas where the antenna is used:

 Types of log period antenna